shandrapayne/JavaBasics/README.md

 ```bash
 make ProgramName
 ```
-(replace project name with the program you want to run)
+(replace ProgramName with the program you want to run)

 #### OPTION B: Compile and run from terminal